A Founder's Guide to 15 Active Biotech VCs

 • Founded: 2012

-• Notable investments: Apellis Pharmaceuticals, Jazz Pharmaceuticals, Zymeworks, Crinetics Pharmaceuticals
+• Notable portfolio companies: Apellis Pharmaceuticals, Jazz Pharmaceuticals, Zymeworks, Crinetics Pharmaceuticals

 You can refer to their website here.